 Health Concerns

-The Apple Head Chihuahua is also more susceptible to dental issues and ocular issues, including eye injury and eye infection due to his skull shape and protruding eyes.
+The Apple Head Chihuahua is also more susceptible to dental issues and ocular issues.
+Including eye injury and eye infection due to his skull shape and protruding eyes.

 Apple Head Chihuahua Puppies

-Keep in mind that reputable breeders will understand the importance of responsible breeding practices and will have previously health screened their litters.
-Therefore, they will be able to offer you certificates proving their dogs are healthy and ready to be purchased.
+When going through a breeder, always make sure you do plenty of research.
+Keep in mind that reputable breeders will have previously health screened their litters.
+They will be able to offer you certificates proving their dogs are healthy and ready to be purchased.

 Julie Scharver says